Orange-OpenSource/hurl-dev/sites/hurl.dev/_posts/2022-02-11-announcing-hurl-1.6.0.md

 bob: secret
 ```

-Basic authentification allows per request authentification.
+Basic authentication allows per request authentication.
 If you want to add
-basic authentification to all the request of a Hurl file you could use [`-u/--user` option].
+basic authentication to all the request of a Hurl file you could use [`-u/--user` option].

 ## Regex literal